gatecrasher777/ytcog/README.md

 ```bash
 npm install ytcog
 ```
+## Roadmap

+There are some limitaions. ytcog does not currently handle playlists or download live videos.

 ## Disclaimer
 YouTube can and will change how their innertube api works at any time.
 So potential disruptions are likely in the future.
 I will try to evolve and adapt this library asap, but without gaurantees.